Idols

 Joyce Kaufman is my grandma, who is also the kindest and most selfless person I’ve ever known.
 She lives in Elma, NY in the same ramshackled farmhouse where she raised my dad and his 5 siblings.
 If I had to summarize her favorite things in approximate order, they would be 1) hugs, 2) making people laugh, and 3) telling you all about how much she loved my grandpa, Sol.

-My grandpa suffered from pretty severe dementia toward the end of his life, and caring for him became a huge challenge for Joyce.
-She refused to ever send him away to assisted living.
-She wanted to be together, and devoting a decade of her life to keeping him safe until he passed was worth that.
+My grandpa suffered greatly from dementia later in life, and looking after him became a huge challenge and full-time duty for Joyce.
+She refused to send him away to assisted living.
+She valued being together with loved ones, and the decade of stress leading up to his passing was worth that.

-She was my very first idol, before I even realized it.
+She was my very first idol, before I realized it.
 I love you, grandma.